ruairidhflint/ruairidhflint/README.md

 # Hello, I am Rory. 👋.

-I'm a Software Engineer who is passionate about creating new projects and learn new things and new technologies.
-I am currently working for OVO Energy.
+I'm a Software Engineer who loves to learn, build new projects and avoid making coffee part of personality.
+Currently working as a senior developer/development lead at CP+.

 ## Find me around the web 🌎:
 - Chatting away/Reposting interesting stuff <a href="https://www.twitter.com/mrroryflint">Twittucer</a>💬